biolume-tech/midiMetal/README.md

 color, and size as data.

-this data is updated in SwiftUI by our midi controller then passed as metalbuffers to our metal shader which reads the buffers we created called Uniforms
+this data is updated in SwiftUI by our midi controller then passed as a MTLBuffer? to our metal shader which reads the data from the buffer

-In this example, we render a triangle, mapped to 4 midi knobs (encoders), which control color, and size like so:
+In this example, we render a triangle, mapped to 4 midi knobs (encoders), which control the color, and size like so:

 cc 13 = red color channel gain cc 14 = green color channel gain